aerospike-community/vault-plugin-database-aerospike/README.md

 ## Build

+Pre-built binaries for Linux, macOS and Windows can be found at [the releases page](https://github.com/G-Research/vault-plugin-database-aerospike/releases).

+For other platforms, there are not currently pre-built binaries available.

 To build, `git clone` this repository and `go build -o vault-plugin-database-aerospike ./plugin` from the project directory.

 ## Installation